finos/common-domain-model/documentation/source/contribution.rst

 Editing the model
 ^^^^^^^^^^^^^^^^^

-Rosetta comprises a user application accessible via a web browser to edit the model.
-When editing the CDM using Rosetta, please go through the following modelling checklist:
+When editing the CDM, please go through the following modelling checklist:

 - CDM version: use latest available version
 - Syntax: no syntax warnings or errors